MARGARET FULLER NEIGHBORHOOD HOUSE

 The only known photograph of Margaret Fuller, c 1846.

-Today, MFNH serves as a nexus of activity for residents of the Port neighborhood and beyond, and provides adult enrichment programs, after-school programs, community outreach, a computer lab, a community library, and a food pantry.
+Today, MFNH serves as a central hub for the Port neighborhood and beyond.
+It offers adult enrichment programs, after-school programs, community outreach, a computer lab, a community library, and a food pantry.

 CONTACT & Location